mosajjal/dnsmonster/README.md

 - Modular output with configurable logic per output stream.
 - Automatic data retention policy using ClickHouse's TTL attribute
 - Built-in Grafana dashboard for ClickHouse output.
-- Ability to be shipped as a single, statically-linked binary
+- Ability to be shipped as a single, statically linked binary
 - Ability to be configured using environment variables, command line options or configuration file
 - Ability to sample outputs using ClickHouse's SAMPLE capability
 - Ability to send metrics using `prometheus` and `statstd`